When it comes to image SEO, I’m sure you’ve heard enough about filenames and ALT tags for an entire lifetime.

 Image Description – Just like an ALT description, the EXIF image description tag can provide information pertaining to what the content of the image is about.
 Simply use this tag to describe your image.

-How To Optimise EXIF Data For Image SEO
+How to Optimize EXIF Data for Image SEO

 First, upload your image to exifer.net: